 - Anticipate type of abuse: The combination of knowing the types of abuse and studying an abuser, allows a person to be able to more accurately anticipate the type of abuse.
 Most abusers use the same tactics over and over so it is not too difficult to spot.

 - Set reasonable expectations: Instead of believing that the abuse would stop, Mark and Natalie began to realize that their abusers would likely look for another target if they were not there.
-Unless a person goes through a major transformation, abusive behavior is not likely to change.
+Unless a person goes through a significant transformation, abusive behavior is not likely to change.

 During the abuse: